Islandora/documentation/docs/user-documentation/objects_to_resource_nodes.md

 - Content types
     -   Default content types available include article, basic page, repository item, video
-    -   Able to add any content types that are needed to help define the resource node
+    -   Ability to add any content type needed to help define the resource node
 -   Drupal Views
     -   Manages the display of all aspects of the resource node